Human Health

 Ultra-processed foods: what are they and why do we need to avoid them?

 Ultra-processed foods (UPFs) dominate the portfolios of major global food corporations.
 They are characterized by heavy processing and the intent to displace traditional, healthier foods in diets.
 Key features include reliance on cheap, refined ingredients like starches, sugars, and synthetic additives, formulated for palatability and profitability.
 The definition of UPFs is contentious, with industry attempts to blur distinctions by conflating them with less processed foods or dismissing the category as too vague.
-UPFs are consumed widely, particularly in high-income countries where they represent a large share of the diet, often responsible for most of the caloric intake (e.g., about 60% of kcal in the US, with even higher figures among children and heavy users).
+UPFs are consumed widely, particularly in high-income countries where they represent a large share of the diet, often responsible for most of the caloric intake (e.g., about 60% of kcal in the US, with even higher figures among heavy users).
 This is driven by aggressive marketing, as corporations are promoting these products as convenient and desirable, including the use of greenwashing and unsubstantiated references to healthy eating.
 Efforts to reformulate UPFs fall short, focusing on reducing or enhancing specific nutrients in a reductionist manner.
 Besides having a harmful impact on the environment, health implications of diets dominated by UPFs are significant, leading to overeating and paralleling increased risks of non-communicable diseases.
 Their consumption likely disrupts metabolic health through mechanisms like dysregulation of satiety signals and addictive eating behaviors, compounded by nutrient-poor profiles and adverse effects on the gut microbiome and immune responses.
 However, more research is needed to fully unravel the contributions of each of these mechanisms to poor health.

 What are ultra-processed foods (UPFs)?

 A significant majority, ranging from 70% to 90%, of the products manufactured by global food corporations are ultra-processed foods (UPFs).
-Such products are usually extensively packaged, heavily branded, and characterized by a high degree of of artificiality.
+Such products are usually extensively packaged, heavily branded, and characterized by a high degree of artificiality.
 Typically made from low-quality, refined ingredients such as starches, sugars, oils, and/or protein isolates, UPFs require numerous additives like colorants, texturizers, synthetic flavors, and bulking agents to enhance their sensory appeal from initially inferior ingredients to hyperpalatability.
 As a result, UPFs are concoctions that offer little in terms of nutritional value and often promote addictive consumption patterns that lead to overeating.
 By prioritizing convenience, palatability, and profitability, they are designed to dominate the market, displacing traditional foods.
 Through aggressive marketing and sustainability claims, UPFs drive consumer demand, consolidating corporate power and marginalizing smaller food producers.
 Socially, they undermine communal eating practices, fostering individualized consumption that can contribute to disconnection and excessive consumption.
 The widespread influence of UPFs raises significant concerns regarding public health, environmental sustainability, and socio-economic equity within the global food system.
 Moreover, multinational corporations frequently blur the distinction between UPFs and less processed, more benign foods (e.g., yogurt), creating confusion about their health implications.

 What is the current prevalence of UPF in the diet?